A Guide to the Best Laptop for Engineering Students

 - Access to the latest programs (many schools and computer companies offer software and other programs to students at a significant discount, or even free!)

 Engineers spend countless hours bent over their keyboards, typing and clicking, working their way to a degree.
 They use their laptops to finish homework, unwind with a video game, and binge-watch shows from the '90s, sure.
-But they also use their laptops to build skyscrapers, design new machines and medicines, and work inside human cells.
+But they also use their laptops to build skyscrapers, design new machines and medicines.
 The least we could do is make sure they have the right tools for the job.